kopischke/microESLint.nova/µESLint.novaextension/README.md

 ## Features

-_µESLint_ has exactly one feature: if the ESLint CLI would lint a file you have open in Nova, _µESLint_ will do that too, in the exact same way, with the same results – but on every change and using Nova’s Problems pane.
+_µESLint_ has exactly one feature: if the ESLint CLI would lint a file you have open in Nova, _µESLint_ will do that too, in the exact same way, with the same results – but on every change and using Nova’s Issues pane.

 ![_µESLint.nova linting feature](https://raw.githubusercontent.com/kopischke/microESLint.nova/main/img/µeslint-linting-feature.png "Linting with µESLint.")